-The review of existing literature revealed wide use of the systems theory perspective to organisational learning suggesting single loop, double loop and triple loop learning as well as Type I,II, III learning arising from organisational subsystems.
-There is however limited empirical research testing the open systems theory of organisational learning in the construction sector.
-Similarly, the review of existing literature suggested that project evaluation according to the literature takes the form formation and summative evaluations and there has been increased interest to research on the influence of evaluation on organisational learning in the construction sector.
+The review of existing literature revealed wide use of the systems theory perspective to organizational learning suggesting single loop, double loop and triple loop learning as well as Type I,II, III learning arising from organizational subsystems.
+There is however limited empirical research testing the open systems theory of organizational learning in the construction sector.

+Similarly, the review of existing literature suggested that project evaluation according to literature takes the form formation and summative evaluations and there has been increased interest to research on the influence of evaluation on organizational learning in the construction sector.
 However, there was scanty literature on the extent to which formative and summative evaluations have influenced organizational learning in the construction sector especially in developing countries.
 There was no empirical literature on the moderating role of organizational culture on the relationship between project evaluation and organizational learning in the construction sector.

-This study will therefore strive to cover the raised literature gaps by testing the applicability of the systems theory to organizational learning and provide empirical evidence in the extent to which formative and summative evaluations contribute to organizational learning in the construction sector of Uganda.
-The study will also provide empirical evidence on the moderating role of organizational culture on organizational learning in the construction sector of Uganda.
+This study therefore strived to cover the raised literature gaps by testing the applicability of the systems theory to organizational learning and provide empirical evidence in the extent to which formative and summative evaluations contribute to organizational learning in the construction sector of Uganda.
+The study also provides empirical evidence on the moderating role of organizational culture on organizational learning in the construction sector of Uganda.